 I qualified as an adoption counsellor in 2008.
 I am an adoptive parent myself and understand attachment issues.
 All behaviours reflect communication and our children carry so much baggage from their early formative years.
-I can help you understand your children’s behaviour/emotions better, and find a way forward.
-I work with adoptive parents, adoptees and birth families.
+I can help you understand your childrens’ emotions and behaviour better and find a way forward.
+I work with adoptive parents; adoptees and birth families.

 I work with Adoptees and Birth Parents helping them to come to terms with their bereavement and loss.
 Often they have buried their emotions and in counselling we gradually work through deep rooted emotions which have an adverse affect on their everyday life.